quantum-kite/kite/docs/documentation/disorder.md

 ```

 !!! note
-    To distribute the vacancies on both sublattices (compensated or otherwise), one needs to add the vacancies on each sublattice as a separate
+    To distribute the vacancies on both sublattices (compensated or otherwise), one needs to treat each sublattice as a separate
     object of the class [`#!python kite.StructuralDisorder`][structural_disorder]
     (yet another possibility is to remove several sublattices/orbitals within the unit cell for each vacancy created).